Laurie Myers -Founder- email@example.com

 My name is Laurie Myers; I’m the mother of three children, and a former rape crisis counselor from Chelmsford, Massachusetts, and I founded VOICES in 2004.
 I feel very fortunate to be in the company of the amazing people who make Community VOICES what it is today.

 I have always seen the importance of being involved in my community.
 In 1992, I became a rape crisis counselor for Rape Crisis Services of Greater Lowell, and I worked on their hotline and supported victims of sexual assualt for six years.
-It was an experience that changed my life, and one that I will never forget.
+It was an experience that changed my life, and one I will never forget.
 During the many late night hotline calls, hospital, and police department visits, I accompanied the most amazing people through what was, for many the darkest time of their lives.
 This was a time that many of them will never forget.
 These courageous survivors shared their feelings, fears, and hopes after their lives were almost shattered by sexual assault, I admire their strength, and will never forget them, or the valuable things I have learned from them

 In June of 2004, it was decided that there was a need for an organized effort within Massachusetts for the VOICES of survivors, children, parents and our communities to be heard.
 There was also a need to bring this very important information to all members of the community.
 Community VOICES was officially formed in 2004.
 VOICES has met with and made our concerns known to community leaders, state agencies, parents and law makers and we have been successful in advocating for many community notification laws, as well as laws to protect the rights of victims of crime.
 To date, we have assisted in passing the following laws, Level 3 offenders on the Internet, Classification of sex offenders before release from prison, extending the statute of limitations on sex crimes againg children, GPS tracking of sex offenders who commit crimes against children, mandatory minimum sentences (Jessica's Law) for those who commit the most henious crimes against children, the administrative subepnona legislation that would enable law enfocement quicker access to internet records of potential predators, the Interstate Compact and the Human Trafficking Law.
-We have also been responsible for implementing many policy changes and are very proud of the success of our continued advocacy.
+We have also been responsible for implementing many policy changes and we are very proud of the success of our continued advocacy.

 May 14, 2008 I was selceted by the Massachusetts Commission on the Status of Women as unsung heroines for Chelmsford.
 I joined over 200 amazing women who were also selected by the Commission.
 It was a true honor and one I will never forget, and in May of 2011, I was recognized by the Molly Bish Foundation for my advocacy and legislative efforts, it was a true honor.